-Activ eCare 1-HD Benefits Summary

-Annual Indiv idual Family

-General Plan Provisions Deductible \$2, 500 (Employ \$5,000 ee and spouse and/or family)

-copay and coinsurance) 550 \$13,100

-Lifetime Maximum Benefit Unlimited

 When using network physicians, benefits for certain age-specific and gender-specific preventive care services are paid at 100%.
 The deductible will be waived; however covered services under this benefit must be billed by the doctor as "preventive care."
-Preventive care visits-network or out-of-network-are limited to one physical exam per plan year; one OB/GYN well-woman exam per plan year; and one routin mammogram per plan year.
-See pages 31-54 for more information on covered services.
+For example, a blood pressure screening is covered at 100 percent, but if you're checking it to monitor a condition or get a prescription, it may be billed as "diagnostic" and you'd be responsible for paying out of pocket until you meet your deductible.
+Preventive care visits-network or out-of-network-are limited to one physical exam per plan year; one OB/GYN wellwoman exam per plan year; and one routine mammogram per plan year.
+See pages 34-57 for more information on covered services.

-Benefit Categories In-Network Out-of-Network

-Preventive Services Routine Annual Physical age 12 and over Immunizations Well-child care unlimited up to age 12 Well woman exam & pap smear age 18 & over Routine mammograms (Plan limit: 1 every year age 35 and over) Routine colonoscopies (Plan limit1 every 10 years, age 50 and over) Bone density screening (Plan limit: age 65 years and older and in younger women whose fracture risk is equal to or greater than that of a 65-year-old white woman who has no additional risk factors) Screening for prostate cancer (Plan limit: 1 per year age 50 and over,40 and over if there is family history) Smoking cessation counseling services (Plan limit: 8 visits per 12 months) Healthy diet/Obesity screening/ Counseling (Plan limit: Ages 0-21 no limit, Age 22 & over 26 visits per 12 months) Female sterilization procedures Female contraception Breastfeeding support, services, supplies (Plan limit: 6 lactation counseling visits per 12 months; Electric breast pumps - 2 per calendar year) Routine eve exam (one per plan year) Plan pays 100% (deductible waived) After deductible, plan pays 60%; you pay 40% of the allowed amount
+Benefit Categories In-Network Out-of-Network Routine Annual Physical age 12 and over Immunizations Well-child care unlimited up to age 12 Well woman exam & pap smear age 18 & over Routine mammograms (Plan limit: 1 every year age 35 and over) Routine colonoscopies (Plan limit1 every 10 years, age 45 and over) Bone density screening (Plan limit: age 65 years and older and in younger women whose fracture risk is equal to or greater than that of a 65-year-old white woman who has no additional risk factors) Screening for prostate cancer (Plan limit: 1 per year age 50 and over,40 and over if there is family history) Plan pays 100% (deductible waived) After deductible, plan pays 60%; you pay 40% of the allowed amount

-Routine eye exam (one per plan year) Hearing exam After deductible, plan pays 80%; you pay 20% After deductible, plan pays 60%; you pay 40% of the allowed amount